 “Ox8COF0830 – ox2W03 The installation failed in the SAFE_OS phase with an error during INSTALL_UPDATES operation,”

-This problem could be related to drivers, and as of now, a proper workaround is not available.
+This problem could be related to drivers, and a proper workaround is not available.